Questions for Hello Baby Adoption Consultants

 we love questions!

 • An adoption consultant acts as a professional guide and coach throughout the domestic adoption process.
 The adoption process can be very complicated, and many families find it confusing and overwhelming.
 Hopeful adoptive parents often turn to Google to find information, but there’s too much information to make sense of it all.
-An adoption consultant is an expert who knows the ins-and-outs of the process—someone who can help you navigate the system, help you make the best possible decisions, network with those who work with birth parents, and produce a life-changing outcome: saying hello to your baby!
+An adoption consultant is an expert who knows the ins-and-outs of the process—someone who can help you navigate the system, help you make the best possible decisions, network with those who work with expectant parents, and produce a life-changing outcome: saying hello to your baby!

 • No, you are not required by law to use an adoption cosultant.
 However, using and adoption consultant can be very beneficial for many reasons.
 Any missteps in the adoption process can cause emotional and financial loss as well as increased wait times.